-Children must be free from fever and other symptoms (listed above) for 24 hours before returning to school.
+Children must be free from fever without the use of a fever reducer and other symptoms (listed above) for 24 hours before returning to school.
 A note from a physician may be required before children with some illnesses are permitted to return, based upon the discretion of the director.